ucas-vg/PointTinyBenchmark/dataset/README.md

 ## tiny person detection task <a name="3.1"></a>
-For tiny person detection task, while evaluating on test set:
+For tiny person detection task, the rules of evaluation on test set are given as follows:
-1. we treat both "sea" and "earth" box as one class("person") box.
+1. we treat both "sea" and "earth" box as one class("person").
-2. only "normal" box are treat as positive box.
+2. only "normal" box is treat as positive box.
-3. "dense image"(which contains "dense" box) are not used while evaluating.
+3. "dense image"(which contains "dense" box) are not used while evaluation.
-4. "ignore" box, same as pedestrian detection, will neither be positive or negative while evaluating, which means a detection result which matched "ignore" box will not be FP(false positive) or TP(true positive).
+4. "ignore" box, same as pedestrian detection, is neither positive nor negative while evaluation, which means a detection result which matched "ignore" box will not be FP(false positive) or TP(true positive).
-4. "uncertain" box are treated same as "ignore" box while evaluating.
+4. "uncertain" box are treated same as "ignore" box while evaluation.

-So in test set, There are 13787 positive annotations,  1989+2834 ignore("uncertain" treated same as "ignore") annotations.
-While Training in this benchmark, we treat "normal" box as positive box, and erase 'ignore' and 'uncertain' region with mean in image, and dense images are not used.
+In test set, there are 13787 positive annotations, 1989+2834 ignore ("uncertain" is treated same as "ignore") annotations.
+For training in the benchmark, we treat "normal" box as positive box, and erase 'ignore' and 'uncertain' region with mean value of the region in image, and dense images are not utilized for training.